zhangcong12343/zhangcong12343.github.io/_pages/about.md

 News
 ------
+- 2026.04：Four submissions were early rejected by CRYPTO! ✘ One submission was rejected by ACM CCS! ✘
 - 2026.02：Two submissions were rejected by PKC! ✘
 - 2026.01：I have been invited to be a PC member for [ACM CCS 2026](https://www.sigsac.org/ccs/CCS2026/index.html)！✔️ Two submissions were rejected by EUROCRYPT! ✘
 - 2025.12: All three submissions were rejected by USENIX Security! ✘ One submission was rejected by IEEE TIFS! ✘